Six signs you’re due for a rebrand

 5. Its look and feel didn't stand the test of time.
 It can seem like a great idea to capitalize on what's trending, but it's important to think longterm.
 Especially, if the trend is inauthentic to the core of your brand identity, it is time to reassess.
 Staying true to the compass of your brand identity will remove the margin for error when deciding if something you are incorporating is a trend or timeless.
 Branding isn't a small undertaking and you want your efforts to last for as long as possible.
 When unsure, ask yourself, "does this make sense, or will there be a disconnect between our mission and our look and feel?"

 6. You're trying to remedy brand confusion.
 This is harder to identify, but as important a reason as any.
 Your brand should be clear to your target audience at every touchpoint, and that requires total alignment.
 To recognize whether you need a rebrand or a communications strategy and brand style guide, you'll want to audit the following for alignment: your materials; brand positioning statement; and mission, vision and values.
 The determining factor is whether the confusion is internal or external.
 If your brand positioning statement and mission, vision and values still align but your public-facing brand materials and messaging are inconsistent, you need a communications strategy and brand style guide.
-If your internal staff have lost sight of the brand vision, it's time for a rebrand.
+If your internal staff have lost sight of the brand vision, it's time to rebrand.

 At JPW, we like to say that we don't create brands from thin air -- instead, we uncover them.
 The reality is that your brand already exists and is the sum total of your culture, values, differentiators and every constituent touchpoint, down to the staff representing it.
 It's a matter of capturing that essence at the intersection of perception, reality and aspiration.
 And when everything is aligned, it's a cascading effect that will be felt from the top of the organization down to every target audience interaction.